piafle3005/group3/use-cases/use-case-27.md

 ### Trigger

-A request for world population data is sent to the organisations population information database.
+A request for a continents population data is sent to the organisations population information database.

 ## MAIN SUCCESS SCENARIO

-1. Employee requests world population information.
+1. Employee requests population information for the given continent.
-2. Employee requests the world population data from the organisations' database.
+2. Employee requests the continent population data from the organisations' database.
-3. Employee extracts world population data from the database.
+3. Employee extracts continent population data from the database.
-4. Employee can share data with organisation, allowing for reports to be produced.
+4. Employee can share data with organisation, allowing for reports to be produced on that continent.

 ## EXTENSIONS

 3. **Invalid continent.**:
-    1. Employee is informed that the request is not valid.
+    1. Employee is informed that the request for continent population information is not valid.

 ## SUB-VARIATIONS